Loma Linda, California: History

-The Tongva village of Wa’aachnga, or as the Spanish referred to it as the Guachama Rancheria, was located at what is now Loma Linda.
+The Tongva village of Wa’aachnga, or as the Spanish referred to it as the Rancheria Guachama, was located at what is now Loma Linda.
 The rancheria was later occupied by the Cahuilla and Serrano after it was established as a mission outpost for Mission San Gabriel in the early 1800s.

 In the late 1800s, Loma Linda began as a development of tourist halls called Mound City, as encouraged by railroad companies.
-Shops and cottages were built, but the project would later fail.
+Shops and cottages were built, but the project failed.
 During the late 1890s, a group of businessmen and physicians from Los Angeles bought the Mound City Hotel and reopened it as a convalescent home and health resort.
 They called it Loma Linda, meaning 'beautiful hill' in Spanish.

 In 1905 Seventh-day Adventists John Burden and Ellen G. White purchased the Loma Linda Hotel and property and reopened it as the Loma Linda Sanitarium.
-In February 1906, The Loma Linda College of Evangelists was established.
+In February 1906, The Loma Linda College of Evangelists (now Loma Linda University) was established.

 In 1969, San Timoteo Creek overflowed its banks, inundating two-thirds of Loma Linda.
 Many of the bridges over the creek washed away, and Loma Linda Academy was completely flooded.
 In 2010, the creek again flooded parts of Loma Linda.

 The city was incorporated in 1970.